-- NO ARBITRATOR: communication with MsgD has been established, but the AO Arbitrator is not running. - STANDALONE: both MsgD and the AO Arbitrator are up and running, but the AO Subsystems will not accept commands from AOS. - OPERATING: the AOSup is up and running and willing to receive commands. - SIMULATION: the AOS was started in simulation mode, no connection to MsgD is attempted.
+- NO CONNECTION: no communication with MsgD has been established. - NO ARBITRATOR: communication with MsgD has been established, but the AO Arbitrator is not running. - STANDALONE: both MsgD and the AO Arbitrator are up and running, but the AO Subsystems will not accept commands from AOS. - OPERATING: the AOSup is up and running and willing to receive commands. - SIMULATION: the AOS was started in simulation mode, no connection to MsgD is attempted.